-The following is a summary of notable police and emergency calls in Mason County from Friday, October 13, 2017 through Sunday, October 15, 2017.
+The following is a summary of notable police and emergency calls in Mason County from Saturday, November 25, 2017 through Friday, December 1, 2017.
 Specific details have not been released unless otherwise noted.
 Any one with information is encouraged to contact the appropriate law enforcement or emergency services agency.

-Highway: SR 3 Region: Olympic County: Mason Location: Milepost(s) 4 to 4.3
+Highway: US 101 Region: Olympic County: Mason Location: Milepost(s)331.4